diffplug/atplug/README.md

 }
 ```

-The OSGi runtime (and AutOSGi's non-OSGi compatibility layer) can store metadata about a plugin in a `Map<String, String>` which gets saved into a metadata file.
+The OSGi runtime (and AtPlug's non-OSGi compatibility layer) can store metadata about a plugin in a `Map<String, String>` which gets saved into a metadata file.
 This is the mechanism which allows us to inspect all the `FileMenu` plugins in the system without loading their classes.

 To take advantage of this, we need to declare a class `FileMenu.MetadataCreator extends `[`DeclarativeMetadataCreator<FileMenu>`](TODO-javadoc), which will take a `FileMenu` instance and return a `Map<String, String>` (a.k.a. `Function<FileMenu, Map<String, String>>`).
 This will be used during the build step to generate OSGi metadata files.